Barsuktema/packetsniffer/README.md

 ## Configuration

-* You can change configuration file /etc/sniffer/sniffer.cfg
+You can change configuration file /etc/sniffer/sniffer.cfg
-* Here you can add domain name like ya.ru or drom.ru
+Here you can add domain name like ya.ru or drom.ru.
-* When you have domain name in config file
+When you have domain name in config file
-* and will try to surf this internet resources,
+and will try to surf this internet resources,
-* this activity will write to log file as [ERROR].
+this activity will write to log file as [ERROR].
-* Other activity will write to log file as [INFO].
+Other activity will write to log file as [INFO].

 ## Log files